geoelectric/ui_auto_best_practice/uiabp.md

 Tests should read more or less like you’d talk to a person.
 They usually shouldn’t be concerned with individual keystrokes, the details of menu navigation, and other strictly mechanical operations.
 These should be abstracted into app objects.

 Similarly, tests should almost never be concerned with literal data.
-The test doesn’t care that “Ctrl-Shift-Meta-C” launches the calculator, it cares that “The key sequence we’ve said belongs to the calculator launches it.”
+The test doesn’t care that `Ctrl-Shift-Meta-C` launches the calculator, it cares that “The key sequence we’ve said belongs to the calculator launches it.”

 What that sequence is exactly might change, and ultimately isn't important in and of itself to someone reading the test, only what it means in the abstract.
 This sort of data should usually be defined outside the test as well.
 At the very least, if unique to the test, such information should be put in named constants.